 All animals picked up by Delaware Animal Services are checked for a microchip, pet license or other ID tag.
 If identification is found and the owner can be contacted, pets are returned immediately.
 All others are taken to the Brandywine Valley SPCA’s shelter facilities in Delaware.
 Our officers post information about these animals on the State Lost & Found Pet Registry.
-Note that DAS only picks up stray dogs.
-We do not pick up healthy stray or free-roaming cats.
-Stray cats are only picked up if they are seriously injured or ill.

 During the stray hold period (a minimum of three days), animals are held in kennels within the county in which they are found so that pet owners can more easily find lost pets.
 Stray animals are held for a minimum of three days.
 If the pet is unclaimed, it becomes property of the Brandywine Valley SPCA and will be evaluated for placement or adoption.